ylify/VEHoP/README.md

                   It must be provided with the absolute path)

 Input: a folder (default 'raw' if not specified by -i) containing sequences.
 We define the rule of three sources with specific suffixes.

-1) genomic fasta: species_name.genomic.fasta.
-2) transcripts: species_name.transcript.fasta.
-3) proteins: species_name.pep.fasta.
+    1) genomic fasta: species_name.genomic.fasta
+    2) transcripts: species_name.transcript.fasta
+    3) proteins: species_name.pep.fasta

 Note: species_name should be identical to others, otherwise it will fail in the tree visualization.
-We would recommend naming the input files according to the rules below.
+We recommend naming the input files according to the rules below.

     1) genus_species.genomic/transcript/pep.fasta
     2) If more than one input from the same species, try genus_species_1.genomic/transcript/pep.fasta and genus_species_2.genomic/transcript/pep.fasta
-3) To distinguish from assembly method or source, try genus_species_megahit.genomic/transcript/pep.fasta and genus_species_trinity.genomic/transcript/pep.fasta
+    3) To distinguish from assembly method or source, try genus_species_megahit.genomic.fasta for genomic assembly via megahit, genus_species_trinity.transcript.fasta for transcript assembly via Trinity

 Output: prefix.FastTree.full.tre, prefix.IQTREE2.full.tre, supermatrix.new.fas (concatenated matrix), partition_data.new.txt

 Publication:

-If any questions, feel free to post an issue or email to ylify@connenct.ust.hk
+If you have any questions, feel free to post an issue or email to ylify@connenct.ust.hk

 #Remark: Please cite the integrated software (below) in this pipeline if you will include this pipeline, with doi or website listed.